massamany/WireMockCsv/README.md

 ### Building the request
 A request is composed by several components:
-* "query" : A SQL request, potentially parameterized with HTTP request parameters or "mother" query results (for sub-queries):
+* "query": A SQL request, potentially parameterized with HTTP request parameters or "mother" query results (for sub-queries):
     * A parameter is declared as follows: ${myParameter}
     * Main query: It will be replaced with the value of the HTTP parameter with the same name.
     * Sub-query: It will be replaced with the value of the column with the same name, or if not found with the value of the HTTP parameter with the same name.
     * A parameter with no replacement values will be replaced by an empty String.
-* "mask" : A list of column names of the query results which will not appear in the generated JSON.
+* "mask": A list of column names of the query results which will not appear in the generated JSON.
 This allows retrieving values to use as parameters for sub-requests.
 Other trick, use "select*" and mask one column instead of listing all needed columns, the request will be sorter.
-* "aliases" : Alternative to parameter sub-objects and fields names, instead of using columns names.
+* "aliases": Alternative to parameter sub-objects and fields names, instead of using columns names.
-* "subqueries" : It's simply a list of Map [String ; Request].
-The key is the JSON field name of the future sub-list or sub-object to retrieve and the request is again all of the components "query", "subqueries", ...
+* "subqueries": It's simply a list of Map [String ; Request].
+The key is the JSON field name of the future sub-list or sub-object to retrieve and the request is again all of the components "query", "subqueries", etc ... (except "no-lines).
 It's hence possible to interlock an infinite number of sub-requests.
-* "resultType" : Tells if the expected result is a value ("value"), a unique object ("object") or a list ("list").
+* "resultType": Tells if the expected result is a value ("value"), a unique object ("object") or a list ("list").
 List by default.
 If "object" and several objects returned by the query, then only the first one is taken into account, the others are ignored.
 If "value" and several columns, then only the first one is taken into account, the others are ignored.
+* "no-lines": If no lines are returned by the SQL query, the HTTP status and status message can be overriden with this parameter.

 The SQL columns names or the SQL alias given while querying provide directly the JSON field name.
 Example: `select "myField" from my_table`